MakeSchool-Tutorials/Makestagram-Swift-V3/P07-Managing-User-Accounts/content.md

 }
 ```

 Here we've created a basic user class that has two properties, a UID and username.
-Notice that we pre-emptively solved our namespace conflict between `Makestagram.User` and `FirebaseAuth.User` by using type alias `FIRUser`.
+Notice that we preemptively solved our namespace conflict between `Makestagram.User` and `FirebaseAuth.User` by using type alias `FIRUser`.

 Next we're going to create a special initializer to take a `DataSnapshot` to make things easier.

+> [action]
+>
 First let's import `DataSnapshot` into our `User` model:
+>
 ```
 import Foundation
 import FirebaseDatabase.FIRDataSnapshot